Quickfiree/Example_work/README.md

-# proP
+# Example work
-This repository was made to show my procedurally programmed minecraft bot and some of the short exercises I did in Procedural Programming.
+This repository was made to show example work I completed in Semester A of 1st Year.